firebase/firebase-js-sdk/docs-devsite/app.md

 Creates and initializes a [FirebaseServerApp](./app.firebaseserverapp.md#firebaseserverapp_interface) instance.

-The FirebaseServerApp is similar to FirebaseApp, but is intended for execution in server side rendering environments only.
+The `FirebaseServerApp` is similar to `FirebaseApp`<!-- -->, but is intended for execution in server side rendering environments only.
 Initialization will fail if invoked from a browser environment.

 See [Add Firebase to your app](https://firebase.google.com/docs/web/setup#add_firebase_to_your_app) and [Initialize multiple projects](https://firebase.google.com/docs/web/setup#multiple-projects) for detailed documentation.